HuskyDG/huskydg.github.io/vmos/geektool/README.md

 `su` binary will be moved to `/system_root/dev/$random_str` and remove `/system_root/dev/$random_str` folder from `PATH` variable of chosen apps

 These thing can also be hidden: Busybox installed to `/system_roor/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)

+VMOS PRO has many restriction, so there are no way to completely hide root access as **MagiskHide** do

 ### **Shizuku**